Mary-Tyler-Moore/venues-production/README.md

 ## Motivation:
 #### Working with Quasar CLI has been a game changer for my development and deployment work flow.
 This README documents the deployment of a Quasar SSR build on DigitalOcean using PM2 and NGINX.
 ## Star Power:sparkles:
 #### If you like this guide please star :star: the repo.
-Every star :dizzy: sends me a little ray of sunshine :sun_with_face: that I use to power :zap: my home :tent: and computer :computer:.
+Every star :dizzy: sends a little ray of sunshine :sun_with_face: that I use to power :zap: my home :tent: and computer :computer:.
 ## :floppy_disk: Developer Accessibility Statement:
 #### :crystal_ball: I see great success in your future.
 Believe in yourself and you will achieve anything.
 Quasar makes it easy to develop cross platform applications from a single code base.
 #### :broken_heart: Anyone can experience burn out when learning a new technology.
 If you face an error during installation or deployment, don't sweat :sweat: it!